membership/membership.db/mssql/README.md

 ### Naming Conventions

   * Singular UpperCamelCase names for tables.
 E.g. `UserLogin`
-  * Singular UppserCamelCase names for columns.
+  * Singular UpperCamelCase names for columns.
 E.g. `PhoneNumber`
   * Always try to use names that make sense and are descriptive of their purpose
   * Single column primary key fields should be named `Id`
   * Use the following pattern for constraints and indexes: `{suffix}_{tablename}_{columnname(s)}` where the suffix is